Definite fillings of lens spaces: Introduction

 of $p/q$.

-A connected sum of lens spaces $\#_i L(p_i,q_i)$ bounds the boundary connected sum of canonical negative-definite plumbings $\natural_i X(p_i,q_i)$ and the associated graph is given by the disjoint union of the linear graphs corresponding to the summands.
+A connected sum of lens spaces $\#_i L(p_i,q_i)$ bounds the boundary connected sum of canonical negative-definite plumbings $\natural_i X(p_i,q_i)$ and the associated plumbing graph is given by the disjoint union of the linear plumbing graphs corresponding to the summands.

 Note that if $Y$ bounds the negative-definite form $Q_X$, then by blowing up $X$ with copies of $\overline{\mathbb{CP}}^2$ we see that $Y$ also bounds $Q_X \oplus \langle -1\rangle^n$.
-The main result of this paper is to classify for which (connect sums of) lens spaces the canonical negative-definite filling is minimal or, equivalently, those lens spaces filled by a unique intersection form up to addition of $\langle -1\rangle$ summands.
+The main result of this paper is a classification for which (connected sums of) lens spaces the canonical negative-definite filling is $b_2$-minimal or, equivalently, those lens spaces filled by a unique intersection form up to addition of $\langle -1\rangle$ summands.

+\begin{thm} If $L=\#_i L(p_i,q_i)$ is a connected sum of lens spaces and $\natural_i X(p_i,q_i)$ is the corresponding boundary connected sum of canonical negative-definite plumbings, then the following are equivalent: \begin{enumerate}[label=(\roman*), font=\upshape] \item every smooth negative-definite filling $X$ of $L$ satisfies